Peer Review Process

 Formatting: Verify if the manuscript follows the standard layout: TNR 11, Regular, Justified, with 6 pt spacing.

-Abstract: Ensure the abstract is concise (max 250 words), italicized, and provides a clear summary of the research.
+Abstract: Ensure the abstract is concise, does not exceed 250 words, italicized, and provides a clear summary of the research.

-Metadata: Check for the presence of at least two JEL codes and up to five keywords that do not repeat the title.
+Metadata: Check whether the manuscript includes at least two JEL codes and up to five keywords, and whether the keywords complement rather than repeat the title.

 2. Structural Evaluation

-Introduction: Does it clearly state the research objectives and provide sufficient context without summarizing the results?
+Introduction: Does the introduction clearly state the research objectives and provide sufficient context without unnecessarily summarizing the results?

-Methodology: Are the research methods, sample size, application period, and data collection tools described in enough detail to allow for reproduction?
+Methodology: Are the research methods, sample, application period, and data collection tools described in sufficient detail to allow for understanding and, where appropriate, reproducibility?

-Results: Are the findings presented in a structured and logical manner?
+Results: Are the findings presented in a clear, structured, and logical manner?

-Conclusions: Does the author answer the research questions, discuss study limitations, and address theoretical/practical implications?
+Conclusions: Does the manuscript answer the research questions, discuss limitations, and address relevant theoretical and/or practical implications?

 3. Visuals and Documentation